Learn how query rewriting, HyDE, Self-RAG, and Corrective RAG change retrieval control, and how to evaluate their cost and evidence quality.

 23print(f"chosen segment: {winner.text}")

-2score: 0.922Corrective Retrieval Augmented Generation (CRAG) focuses on correction after imperfect retrieval.
+2score: 0.922Corrective Retrieval-Augmented Generation (CRAG) focuses on correction after imperfect retrieval.
 It adds a lightweight Retrieval Evaluator that scores retrieved question-document pairs and routes the request before generation.[7]

 In the paper, the evaluator is a lightweight T5-large model fine-tuned to score each retrieved question-document pair, then threshold those scores into one of three actions:[7]

-The crucial distinction from Self-RAG is where correction happens.
+The distinction from Self-RAG is where correction happens.
 CRAG doesn't train the generator to emit reflection tokens.
 Instead, it inserts a separate evaluator between retrieval and generation and uses that evaluator to trigger correction paths.

 1from typing import Literal